Mirebeau/AdaptiveGridDiscretizations/Miscellaneous/Notes.md

 In a terminal in AdaptiveGridDiscretizations directory

-Build documentation :
-pdoc -t Miscellaneous/ -o docs agd
+Build documentation (on a machine with cupy installed): pip install pdoc pdoc -t Miscellaneous/ -o ../AdaptiveGridDiscretizations_help/docs agd

 View documentation in interactive mode : pdoc -t Miscellaneous/ agd